The same game — held in different hands, on a smaller screen — became something else entirely.

 Key Features

 Four Robot Masters selected from Mega Man 1 and four from Mega Man 2, adapted for Game Boy hardware.
 Enker, the first Mega Man Killer — a new boss created specifically to defeat Mega Man, not taken from any previous game.
 Classic Mega Man gameplay: defeat bosses to gain their weapons, use weapons against specific enemy weaknesses.
-Weapon energy and health refill systems.
+A grid-based password system lets players resume progress after powering off.

 The Story Behind